Oil or Acrylic Supplies

 Oils.
 Limited palette.
 Two of each primary (one warm, one cool)

-Cadmium Red Napthol Red (or Permanent Crimson Red)
+Cadmium Red or Napthol Red Quinacridone Magenta or Permanent Crimson Red

 Similar colors as oil.
 I prefer Golden Open Acrylics.